- Many Windows 10 users reported that the SteamVR error 208 on HTC Vive prevents them from enjoying the VR experience.

-Here are some simple steps you can use in order to put an end to this error and enjoy the best possible VR experience on your Windows 10 PC.
+Once you have done that, move on to the following steps in order to put an end to the errors you are experiencing and enjoy the best possible VR experience on your Windows 10 PC.

 How can I fix the HTC Vive error 208 on Windows 10?

 - Update your graphics drivers